cuyu/thunderbolt100k/README.md

 This project is inspired by [JulienLemonde' Configuration](https://github.com/bhilburn/powerlevel9k/wiki/Show-Off-Your-Config#julienlemonde-configuration) for powerlevel9k.
 The reason I start on this project is that I found it always takes some time to get the weather information each time I press the 'return' button.
 I want fluent terminal use experience as well as these information displayed and here it is.

+**This project is meant to display those information which is not so urgent and may costs some time to fetch from the source.** For example, weather, emails, new comments of given forum and etc.

 ### Prerequisites

 1. Install [Oh My ZSH](http://ohmyz.sh/)